DLBPointon/TDB-obs-quartz/content/Portfolio Pieces/Data driven decision making.md

+---
+title: Data driven decision making
+date: 50@16-12-2022
+tags: ["TDB", "workbased", "portfolio"]
+type: ["Learning"]
+---

 Contribution: Nextflow DSL2, Python 3.9, bash

 Working with: ToL

 Topic: Collaborative Projects, Decision making, Data science

 KSB: K3-3

+---

+Description:: How data has effected how a project has gone forward.

 Through my work in DTOL, data driven decision making has been ubiquitous.
 Through Tree Of Life Research and Development (ToL RnD) meetings we see the effects of data driven decision making on: